Vehicles and rights of way

 Landowners unsure whether they have private rights should seek the advice from a legal advisor or solicitor; we do not hold records of private rights.
 Driving on a footpath or bridleway without legal authority is an offence.

-The new policy incorporates DEFRA's advice on the actions to take before considering a TRO and the grounds set out in legislation to have regard to when considering whether to make a TRO.
+The new policy incorporates the Department for Food and Rural Affairs' (DEFRA) advice known as "Making the best of byways (PDF)" on the actions to take before considering a TRO and the grounds set out in legislation to have regard to when considering whether to make a TRO.
 As part of this, we must perform a general balancing exercise between all factors.
 The policy sets out the measures the Countryside Access Team will continue to put into place in partnership with the Police, landowners, statutory bodies and other partners prior to implementing a TRO.
 A full copy of the new policy can be downloaded below.

 Surrey County Council: Approved November 2022